IExpLouDI/vpn-app-ai/README.md

 ## Overview

-A minimal but functional VPN implementation in Python, inspired by OpenVPN's architecture.
+A minimal but functional VPN educational VPN prototype inspired by OpenVPN concepts.
 The application creates a secure tunnel between a client and server, forwarding IP packets through an encrypted UDP connection.

 > **Note:** This is an educational project.
 It implements core OpenVPN concepts (TUN interface, control/data channel separation, TLS authentication, AES-GCM encryption) but is not intended for production use.